MakeSchool-Tutorials/Meme-Toss-Unity-VR/P02-Score-UI/content.md

 >[action]
 Add a visual and/or auditory effect that plays when a Ball hits the Goal, thus scoring a point.
 If your method involves creating objects in the Scene, be sure that those objects get Destroyed and don't exist forever, or that they get reused.
 Overpopulating the Scene is generally not a great idea.
 >
 If you're not sure what would make a good effect, try a Particle System!
-If you're feeling like using a Particle System, but don't necessarily want to create your own, you can find some great ones on the Asset Store, many of them for free, and/or in the Effects Standard Assets package!
+If you're feeling like using a Particle System, but don't necessarily want to create your own, you can find some great ones on the Asset Store, many of them for free, and/or in the ParticleSystems Standard Assets package!

 For video assistance, see the following:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/vJVBCRoE6rk" frameborder="0" allowfullscreen></iframe>